evolvedbinary/hsg-project-wiki/Setup.md

         brew cask list

     You should see at least the following 4 entries: github, exist-db, and oxygen-xml-editor.
-However, if you see `java8`, `java11`, or `github-desktop`, select the appropriate command from the following list to uninstall the old software:
+However, if you see `java8`, `java11`, or `github-desktop`, paste in the corresponding command(s) to uninstall the old software, as appropriate:

         brew cask uninstall java8